 Naza is fluent in English, Farsi and Portuguese.

-Naza is a board member of WHO Foundation and a Senior Advisor for UNICEF.
-In her Advisory work, she has travelled to some of the worst conflict zones of the 21st century, including Afghanistan.
+Naza is a Senior Advisor for UNICEF, and in her Advisory work, she has travelled to some of the worst conflict zones of the 21st century, including Afghanistan.
 She has always been amazed and humbled by the people she’s met and the stories they have to tell.

 Naza is deeply grateful for the role education has played in her life, and became a fierce defender of a girl’s right to a full education.
 She supports a number of educational programs which help girls to fulfil their potential, such as GIGA, a global connectivity expansion project designed to connect every young person in the world to the internet.
 Recently she sponsored Nanosatellites, an initiative in Kazakhstan which encourages girls into STEM, through launching satellites into the upper atmosphere to collect climate data.